rin67630/Soft-Power-MPPT/Software/5_User Handbook Serial.md

 pm open,type:2 0
 ```
+_n.b.
+the gibberish first line is normal after a reboot._

 Many lines are automatically generated, in between you however get interesting information:
 - RSSI: 31 dBm is generally the indication, that the connection on that frequency failed
   RSSI: -53 dBm is a realistic radio level